Our History

 At the heart of Faria Online School's legacy lies Wolsey Hall Oxford, founded in 1894 by Joseph William Knipe as Britain’s first correspondence college.
 Over more than 130 years, it has pioneered distance learning – supporting notable students such as Sir Harold Evans and Nelson Mandela – and even launched the world’s first distance-learning MBA in partnership with Warwick Business School.

-Since 2018, Wolsey Hall Oxford has operated as a registered Cambridge online school, guiding learners through Primary to A Level studies via a technology-driven, Tutor-led model.
+Since 2018, Wolsey Hall Oxford has operated as a registered Cambridge online school, guiding learners through Primary to A Level studies via a technology-driven, student-led model of learning.

 In 2020, Pamoja joined the Faria family as the first online course provider approved by the International Baccalaureate (“IB”), delivering full IB Diploma Programme courses online in collaboration with IB World Schools.
 With over 15 years of expertise, Pamoja has supported more than 20,000 students worldwide, offering flexible, high-quality IB learning powered by expert teachers and innovative digital platforms.